Shall-We-Dance/CV2/_pages/about.md

 About him
 ======
-Hongjiang received his bachelor's degree with honors from Nankai University in 2023.
-He was a visiting scholar at UCSF and a research assistant at Tsinghua University.
+Hongjiang received his bachelor's degree with honors from Nankai in 2023.
+He was a visiting scholar at UCSF and a research assistant at Tsinghua.

 Hongjiang has been trained in both wet and dry labs.
 His research interests now mainly lie in genomics (functional, computational) and epigenomics.